Manasantha Nuvve

-It was remade in Hindi as Jeena Sirf Merre Liye (2002), in Kannada as Manasella Neene (2002), in Bengali as Moner Majhe Tumi (2002), in Tamil as Thithikudhe (2003), and in Odia as Nei Jaa Re Megha Mate (2008).
+The film's success led to remakes in Kannada as Manasella Neene (2002), in Hindi as Jeena Sirf Merre Liye (2002), in Tamil as Thithikudhe (2003) and in Bangladesh as Moner Majhe Tumi (2003).

 Plot

 The film begins with two childhood friends living in a village at Araku Valley.
-Anu (Reema Sen) is the daughter of a wealthy government officer.
-Chanti (Uday Kiran), son of a widowed mother, lives in a small hut beside their house.
+Anu is the daughter of a wealthy government officer.
+Chanti, son of a widowed mother, lives in a small hut beside their house.
 Anu is attracted to the kindness of Chanti and they both become friends.
 Anu's father does not like their friendship, but they continue playing together.
 One day, Anu's father gets a job transfer and they leave to Vizag.
 Before leaving, Anu gives Chanti a musical alarm clock as a parting gift when they leave to Vizag.
 He keeps this gift as a token of her remembrance.

 After some time, his mother dies because of a disease and he is an orphan now.
 He starts selling breakfast to the railway passengers and tries to make a living of it.
-One day, a kind couple, Mohan Rao (Chandra Mohan) and Sudha with their little daughter Rekha, impressed by his honesty, decide to adopt him and give him a good life.
+One day, a kind couple, Mohan Rao and Sudha with their little daughter Rekha, impressed by his honesty, decide to adopt him and give him a good life.
 They give him a new name Venu and bring him up as their eldest child.
 He looks after their Audio/Video café run by Mohan Rao.
 Anu goes to Malaysia and completes her education, but she still remembers her childhood friend Chanti.
 Her parents want her to marry her cousin, but she convinces them that she does not want to marry now.
 She also reveals to her cousin that she still likes Chanti and hopes to meet him someday.

 She comes to India in the hope of finding Chanti, but fails to meet him.
 She starts writing about their friendship since their childhood in a serial and visits the editor of Swati magazine and tells him that this is her own story, Manasantha Nuvve.
 He is impressed by the story and agrees to publish it in his magazine with her pen name Renu.
 Venu's sister becomes a big fan of that serial and admires her.
 She keeps asking Venu to find her and get her home.